not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

     ├── driver.c
     └── Makefile
 ```

-{: .prompt-tip }
+{: .nolineno }

-The `compile_commands.json` file is optional and provides compilation information to the LSP server.
+> The `compile_commands.json` file is optional and provides compilation information to the LSP server.
 If you are using some IDE that does that for you automatically, then it can be ignored.
 This file was generated by `bear` tool.
 It is useful for handling code for different Linux kernel versions.
-Link to bear is [here](https://github.com/rizsotto/Bear).
+Link to bear is [here](https://github.com/rizsotto/Bear). {: .prompt-tip }

 ### Makefile